browserengineering/book/book/chrome.md

         TextLayout ("lines")
 ```

-Let's start by defining our two new types of layout objects.
-A
+Note how one `body` element corresponds to two `LineLayout`s, and how
+two text nodes turn into a total of ten `TextLayout`s!

-`LineLayout` object is straightforward:
+Defining these layout modes is straightforward. `LineLayout` is
+totally standard:

 ``` {.python}
 class LineLayout: